ekagra-ranjan/awesome-undergrad-hackathons/README.md

 # awesome-undergrad-hackathons
-A list of Hackathons only for Undergraduate students along with implementation.
-The purpose of this repo is to give undergraduate students an idea about how to approach hackathons.
+A list of Hackathons only for Undergraduate students along with implementations.
+The purpose of this repo is to give undergraduate students an idea about how to approach hackathons by sharing with them the implementations.

 <br>